rimiavas/DMLCP/python.setup/1-Installing-Python.md

 Is your Mac an M1 or M2?

-If so, get the correct installer: Miniconda3 macOS Apple M1 64-bit pkg
+If so, use Miniforge instead of Miniconda!
+See the [other tutorial](Mac-M1-Troubleshooting.md).

 Older intel Macs should use: Miniconda3 macOS Intel x86 64-bit pkg